-Tutorial: Azure Active Directory integration with Citrix ShareFile
+Tutorial: Azure AD SSO integration with Citrix ShareFile

-In this tutorial, you learn how to integrate Citrix ShareFile with Azure Active Directory (Azure AD).
+In this tutorial, you'll learn how to integrate Citrix ShareFile with Azure Active Directory (Azure AD).
 When you integrate Citrix ShareFile with Azure AD, you can:

-- You can control in Azure AD who has access to Citrix ShareFile.
+- Control in Azure AD who has access to Citrix ShareFile.

-- You can enable your users to automatically get signed-on to Citrix ShareFile (Single Sign-On) with their Azure AD accounts.
+- Enable your users to be automatically signed-in to Citrix ShareFile with their Azure AD accounts.

-- A Citrix ShareFile single sign-on enabled subscription
+- Citrix ShareFile single sign-on (SSO) enabled subscription.

 Add Citrix ShareFile from the gallery